codatio/codat-docs/docs/expenses/sync-process/reimbursable-expense-transactions.md

 ## Overview

-A reimburseable expense is a cost incurred by a employee which is then eligible to be refunded or compenstated by an employer or by another party.
-Reimburseable expenses are represented in the accounting system as a Bill, which goes against the employee who is the supplier.
+A reimbursable expense is a cost incurred by a employee which is then eligible to be refunded or compenstated by an employer or by another party.
+Reimbursable expenses are represented in the accounting system as a Bill, which goes against the employee who is the supplier.

 :::info Compatible integrations